Cliff Attenborough

 From Bricklayer to Artist

-The 1930s heavyweight, recorded as 15 stones and standing a shade over six feet tall, had a very good record against top men.
-We came across him for the first time in 1934 when he defeated Phil Siki, a win which suggests he was a wrestler of note.
+With professional wrestling re-introduced into Britain in December, 1930 Cliff was quick to seize the opportunity and turned to professional wrestling.
+Weighing fifteen stones, standing a shade over six feet tall, and with his phenomenal strength Cliff had a very good record against top men.
+We have unverified records from 1931 but our first documented evidence is in 1934 when he defeated Phil Siki, a win which suggests he was a wrestler of note.
 Reports state that he was a skilled and orthodox wrestler who stuck within the rules, something of a rarity in the 1930s.
 Other victories included Black Butcher Johnson, King Curtis, George Gregory and Dan Davey.
-The real powerhouses, such as Douglas Clarke, did prove too strong for Cliff, but reports state that he always gave a good account of himself.
+The real powerhouses, such as Douglas Clarke, did prove too skillful for Cliff, but reports state that he always gave a good account of himself.

 During the Second World War Cliff took up work as a caretaker at Morley College in Westminster, doubling up at times as a model for art students.
 The story reported is that one day he was critical of a student’s work.
 When challenged to do better it was discovered he was a natural artist and could!